Kometa-Team/Kometa/docs/config/settings.md

 </table>

 ## Ignore IMDb IDs
-Set alist or comma-separated string of IMDb IDs to ignore in all collections.
+Set a list or comma-separated string of IMDb IDs to ignore in all collections.

 <table class="dualTable colwidths-auto align-default table">
   <tr>